-The WPP group, which comprises a host of agenciessuch as VML, Ogilvy, Group M, and Burson — spanning creative, media, PR, and digital, among other segments — recently opened its third campus in Chennai.
+The WPP group, which comprises a host of agenciessuch as VML, Ogilvy, Group M, and Burson — spanning creative, media, PR, and digital, among other segments — recently opened its third campus in India at Chennai.
 The campus will house WPP’s enterprise IT team to service its global network, as also its largest content production hub.
 In this interview, CVL Srinivas, Country Manager, WPP, says the South, which contributes 20-24 per cent of total adex in India, is an important market for the group, which will leverage the strengths in these markets.
 Soon, it will have similar campuses in Bengaluru and Coimbatore.
 Excerpts:

 Why did you set up a Chennai campus?